liranmauda/noobaa-core/docs/design/BucketReplication.md

 # Bucket Replication

+# LMLM ADD DELETION AND VERSIONING TO THIS DOC!!!

 ## GOALS
  * Data replication of objects which are stored in any NooBaa bucket (data bucket, namespace bucket) -